ocaml/dune/doc/reference/dune-workspace/context.rst

 - ``(merlin)`` instructs Dune to use this build context for Merlin.

+- ``(generate_merlin_rules)`` instructs Dune to generate Merlin rules for this context, even if it is not the one selected for Merlin.

 - ``(profile <profile>)`` sets a different profile for a :term:`build context`.
 This has precedence over the command-line option ``--profile``.